elasticio/elasticio.github.io/_components/sugar-crm.md

 ---

-[SugarCRM](https://www.sugarcrm.com) is a CRM system with a  a simple user interface, industry-leading customer experience, and an intuitive customization platform.
+[SugarCRM](https://www.sugarcrm.com) is a CRM system with a simple user interface, industry-leading customer experience, and an intuitive customization platform.